 - Board elections staggered over time

 The ESG framework has implications for companies in different sectors.
 When evaluating ESG criteria, companies in the technology sector may be held to different standards than those in the oil and gas industry.

-For example, tech companies may be evaluated on their data privacy practices and usage of AI, while oil and gas companies may need to meet stricter standards related to carbon emissions and sustainability.
+For example, tech companies may be evaluated on their data privacy practices and usage of AI.
+In contrast, oil and gas companies may need to meet stricter carbon emissions and sustainability standards.
 Companies in both sectors must prioritize social responsibility, transparency, and compliance with laws and regulations.

 Let’s take a closer look at what ESG means for different sectors.